 - Mode of action of Poorva Karma in Uttara Basti:

-- Besides, Snehana and Swedana (just prior to Uttarabasti) relax the abdominal muscles.
+- Besides, Snehana and Swedana (just before Uttarabasti) relax the abdominal muscles.
 Good relaxation is very important for Uttarabasti, so that uterus does not get irritated by the instillation of medicine from outside.
 If it is not relaxed adequately, it may contract at once and may not retain any of the medicine.

 Mode of action of Pradhana Karma in Uttarabasti: